-We now proceed shortly to notice the other aspect in which this case has been pressed upon our attention by the attorney-general and counsel who argued the case that is, that the law is sustainable under the police power of the state.
+We now proceed shortly to notice the other aspect in which this case has been pressed upon our attention by the attorney-general and counsel who argued the case-that is, that the law is sustainable under the police power of the state.

 This power is a very different one from the taxing power, as we think, in its essential principles, though the taxing power, when properly exercised, may indirectly tend to reach the end sought by the other in some cases.
-This power in the state is based on the maxims that a man must so use his own as not to do wrong to another, that the individual citizen shall so enjoy his own rights as not thereby to infringe upon the rights of others, that the interest and rights of the individual, or a class of individuals, is to be made subservient to the higher interest of the whole or majority of the people of the state whenever the ninor interest shall conflict, in the judgment of the legislature, with that of the greater.
+This power in the state is based on the maxims that a man must so use his own as not to do wrong to another, that the individual citizen shall so enjoy his own rights as not thereby to infringe upon the rights of others, that the interest and rights of the individual, or a class of individuals, is to be made subservient to the higher interest of the whole or majority of the people of the state whenever the minor interest shall conflict, in the judgment of the legislature, with that of the greater.
 It is well defined by Chief Justice Shaw, in Commonwealth v.
 Alger, 7 Cushing, 53, \$4, 85, to be principle growing out of the nature of well-ordered civil society, that every holder of property, however absolute and unqualified may be his title, holds it under the implied liability that his use of it [may be so regulated that it] shall not be injurious to the equal [enjoyment of others having an equal] right to the enjoyment of their property, nor injurious to the rights of the community. . . .
 Rights of property, like all other social and conventional rights, are subject to such reasonable limitations in their enjoyment [as shall prevent them from being injurious and to such reasonable restraint and regulations], established by law as the legislature, under the governing and controlling power vested in them by the constitution, may think necessary and expedient."
 This was said in a case where parties had the right, by reason of ownership of uplands near the sea, and to the fee in adjoining flats, to erect wharves and other buildings thereon.
 The legislature fixed lines in the harbor of Boston, beyond which no wharf should extend, and declared any wharf extended beyond this point to be a nuisance.
 The party was indicted, however, for the nuisance and the conviction sustained, and the law held to be constitutional.

 We need not go minutely into the various cases on this question.
 They all stand on the principle announced, though the particular circumstances of each case are variant the one from the other.
 Instances of the exercise of this power may be found in regulations requiring railroads to fence in their tracks to prevent destruction of stock, making them liable on failure for the value of all stock killed by their cars.
 See Cooley Const.
 Limt., 572 et seq.
-[6th ed., 704, et seq.]
+[6th ed., 704, et seq.; 712 et seq.]

 As said by Mr. Cooley, Const.
-Limt., 594 [6th ed., 738, 739], "it would be quite impossible to enumerate all the instances in which the power is, or may be exercised, because the various cases in which the exercise by one individual, of his rights, may conflict with a similar exercise by others, or may be detrimental to the public order or safety, are infinite in number and in variety."
+Limt., 594 [6th ed., 738, 739], "it would be quite impossible to enumerate all the instances in which the power is, or may be exercised, be-